pe-b/udacity-data-engineering/1_Data_Modelling_with_Postgres/README.md

 weekday       `int`

 ### ETL Pipeline
-An ETL has been constructed to facilitate the transfer of data between the existing datasets and the new database.
+An ETL has been constructed to facilitate the transfer of data between the existing datasets and the new database.\
-The ETL pipeline is constructed following the steps detailed below:
+The ETL pipeline is constructed following the steps below:
 1. extract and process the song dataset
 2. extract and process the log dataset
 3. load the new tables with the processed data

 ### Queries Recommendations
-The following represents a recommended set of queries for the extraction of the loosely defined 'what users are listening to':\
+The following represents a set of example queries that can be performed on the data to identify the most listened to song and artist:
 1. artist listened to the most\

 SELECT artist_id